Skip to main content

 Private rented housing

-There are two main Ombudsman services covering estate agents and letting agents (but only those who are registered with them).
+The Property Ombudsman covers estate agents and letting agents (but only those who are registered with them).
 Because they cover services within the private sector they can generally look at whether a decision was fair and reasonable based on industry standards of good practice.
 They can also award compensation if they agree with the complaint.

 Last updated: 15 September 2017